All participants on trips in avalanche terrain must:

 - have completed at least an AST1 avalanche safety course (or equivalent).

 More information about avalanche beacons

 - Participants on all mountaineering, skiing and ice climbing trips, camps and courses of the Alpine Club of Canada in avalanche terrain are required to use a modern avalanche transceiver, as recommended by Avalanche Canada.
 Recommended avalanche transceivers are digital, multi-antenna transceivers.
 Analog and single-antenna transceivers are not acceptable.

 - ACC members are advised to take note of the manufacturer’s recommendations for the expected useful service life of avalanche transceivers.

-- ACC members are encouraged to upgrade avalanche transceivers to digital, three-antenna models such as the Tracker 2/3, Arva Evo3, Ortovox 3+, Barryvox/ Mammut Pulse, Pieps DSP; digital, two-antenna beacons (Tracker DTS, Ortovox X1?) are still acceptable.
+- While digital, two-antenna transceivers (eg. Tracker DTS, Ortovox X1) are still acceptable, ACC members are encouraged to upgrade to digital, three-antenna models such as the Tracker 2, Ortovox 3+, Barryvox/ Mammut Pulse, Pieps DSP, etc.

 - ACC members are also advised that the usefulness of any transceiver depends on the familiarity of the user with the transceiver.
-Regular practice throughout the season is strongly recommended.
+Regular practice throughout the season is strongly encouraged.